H. Bruce McEver

 Bruce serves on the boards of the Poets House, University of Georgia Press and the Story Preservation Initiative and is a member of the Dean’s Council at the Harvard Divinity School and the Chandler School at Emory.
 He holds a BIE from Georgia Tech, an MBA from the Harvard Business School, and an MTS degree from the Harvard Divinity School.

-Bruce funded Harvard University’s Business Across Religious Traditions program (BART), through which he and Ron Thiemann (former Dean of Harvard Divinity School who passed away in November 2013) created educational modules on economic ethics in Buddhism, Confucianism, Christianity, Daoism, Hinduism, Islam, and Judaism.
+Bruce funded Harvard University’s Business Across Religious Traditions program (BART), through which he and Ron Thiemann (former Dean of Harvard Divinity School who passed away on November 29, 2012) created educational modules on economic ethics in Buddhism, Confucianism, Christianity, Daoism, Hinduism, Islam, and Judaism.
 Programs have been offered in Boston, London, New York City, and San Francisco, often in collaboration with local Harvard Business School Clubs.

 The success of BART led Ron and Bruce to form The Religious Literacy Foundation.
 In Fall 2012, the Foundation convened a first-ever Religious Literacy Roundtable, a means of connecting many practitioners working in otherwise isolated areas of the field of religious literacy, followed by a number of action-directed projects led by participants.
 Ron and Bruce also developed the highly successful Faith, Ethics, and Leadership (FEL) seminar subscription series, now in its fourth year.
 Through this executive education series, business leaders with demonstrated interest in continuing opportunities for learning come together under the auspices of TFRL to learn about and discuss ways their professional work can draw on resources from religion across traditions.